mky11w/Catnip-final-project/README.md

 ## Data Visualization

-We included two primary forms of visualization:
+We incorporated four primary types of visualizations:

-- **Histogram** showing that the composite score distribution follows a roughly **normal curve**, suggesting statistical consistency.
+- **Histogram** illustrating the distribution of composite scores, which follows a roughly normal curve—indicating statistical consistency.

-- **Spatial choropleth maps** that highlight geographic disparities and the performance of each neighborhoods across the city.
+- **Spatial choropleth map** highlights the geographic disparities and neighborhood performance across the city.

+- **Dot Density Map** of Public Requests or Infrastructure Points to reveal concentrated clusters of civic activity, offering spatial insight into areas of high service demand or infrastructure presence.

+- **Line graph** tracking the change in crime rates over time.

 ---